 Originality – 7/10

-Aside fro the graphics and gameplay being extremely well undertook by Bethesda, the game also does fairly well to stand out among the crowd too.
+Aside from the graphics and gameplay being extremely well undertaken by Bethesda, the game also does fairly well to stand out among the crowd too.
 It is probably the most robust mainstream game ever released in terms of content.
-Although this game isn’t the first to do many of the things that it did, which is why it only gets the score that it does in this respect, they have been done abundantly, efficiently and all at the same time, and I can’t fault it too much for that.
+Although this game isn’t the first to do many of the things that it did, which is why it only gets the score that it does in this respect, they have been done abundantly, efficiently, and all at the same time, and I can’t fault it too much for that.
 To me, it’s more evolutionary than revolutionary.

 In summation, Fallout 4, whilst not being the best game of its kind that Bethesda has released, is most definitely the best game in the series, as well as one of the best games of the eighth generation so far.
 There is certainly more than enough to do for players prepared to dedicate as much time as possible to it, and despite that it may take a while for some players to immerse themselves in, I still greatly recommend it.